 The UA WordPress Theme extends the functionality of the UA Web Templates to a content management system platform, ideal for large-scale websites with frequent content updates by non-technical content providers.
 The WordPress Theme is based on the same framework as UA.edu and the UA Web Templates, but offers prebuilt plug-and-play pages and formats for WordPress, and allow customization of the site's specifics within the admin panel of WordPress.
 If you have questions about WordPress hosting, please contact the IT Service Desk at firstname.lastname@example.org.

 Many colleges, divisions and departments on campus have the support of full-time or part-time web developers, designers or content specialists to build and manage their website.
 You are encouraged to seek out available in-house resources for assistance with web needs in order to ensure the best possible flow of information.
-If your area does not have support for web needs, or if you need specific support with utilizing the UA Web Templates or WordPress Themes, please contact the Office of Web Communications.
+If your area does not have support for web needs, or if you need specific support with utilizing the UA Web Templates or WordPress Themes, please contact the Department of Web Communications.

 UA faculty and graduate students are eligible for a People.ua.edu website provided by the Office of Multimedia Services.
 Refer to the website http://people.ua.edu for more information on requesting a site.

 Departments and organizations may request the creation of a virtual host for official UA web sites in the format "groupname.ua.edu", subject to meeting certain conditions.
 For more information on how to request a virtual host for your official UA web site, please visit Virtual Hosts at The University of Alabama.

 Request that your site be added to UA's A-Z Site Index by submitting your information here.